Umuzi-org/tech-department/content/topics/data_validation_and_verification/_index.md

 We check the data to make sure that the user did not make a mistake, accidentally or intentionally, which can prevent our program from functioning correctly or corrupt the data as this has security and data integrity implications.

 ### Data verification
-Verification is performed to ensure that the data entered exactly matches the original source.
-The process checks for data accuracy and inconsistencies after the process of selecting, preparing, extracting, and transforming data.
+Data Verification is a process that is performed to check data for accuracy and inconsistencies after the process of selecting, preparing, extracting, and transforming data either from a direct user or another process.

 ### Methods of verification
-There are two main methods of verification:
+There might be more methods of data verification in the world, these are the two most common methods of data verification:

 - **Double entry** - entering the data twice and comparing the two copies.
 This effectively doubles the workload, and as most people are paid by the hour, it costs more too.

 - **Proofreading data** - this method involves someone checking the data entered against the original document.
 This is also time-consuming and costly.

+If you are familiar with any other methods of data verification, Feel free to contribute.